Best San Diego Tax Attorney Offer in Compromise

 • Above all else be truthful.
 It is important that you tell the truth about your financial situation when applying for and negotiating your offer in compromise.
 The IRS offer in compromise officer on your case will investigate ALL information you provide to them.
 If there is any indication that you are being dishonest, it is highly likely that your Offer will be rejected.
 Not to mention, it is a crime to lie on the IRS collection information statement when applying for an offer in compromise.

-To greatly improve your chances of acceptance, it is crucial to find a tax attorney experienced in this type of complex IRS negotiation.
+To greatly improve your chances of acceptance, it is crucial to find the best San Diego tax attorney offer in compromise experienced in this type of complex IRS negotiation.
 The Tax Attorneys at Delia Law have many years of IRS experience and will aggressively represent you before the IRS.
 Please call for a no-cost tax attorney consultation at (619) 639-3336.
 We look forward to helping you.

 This blog post is not intended as legal advice and should be considered general information only.